bradenpecora/bsp825-coe332/homework_midterm/README.md

 ```bash
 curl 'localhost:5026/animals/load'
 ```
-This route loads (or reloads) the animals from `data_file.json` into the redis database.
-The app checks to see if data is loaded everytime a route is hit, so this route *should* only have to be used for reloading data.
+This route loads reloads the animals from `data_file.json` into the redis database, which would only be the case if `generate_animals_json.py` was run before building the image.
+Hitting this route without using `generate_animals_json.py` *will* result in an error!

 #